apotheon/fossgit/README.md

 ## Usage

-If you have an open checkout for your Fossil repository:
+With an open checkout of your Fossil repository:

     $ cd /path/to/open/fossil/checkout
     $ fossgit /path/to/git/repository

-If you do not have an open checkout for your Fossil repository:

-    $ fossgit -R /path/to/fossil/repository/file /path/to/git/repsitory

 ## Dependencies